 Network fees

-Transaction hash details can be viewed using a block explorer, which is a website where you can search the hash and see the ledger.
+You can view transaction hash details using a block explorer, which is a website where you can search the hash and see the ledger.

 Select View on block explorer.

-The transaction will open on the block explorer where you’ll be able to see the details (the hash ID should appear near the top of the overview).
-You can share the link to the block explorer page with someone else (for example, to provide proof of the transaction).
+The transaction will open on the block explorer, showing details with the transaction hash.
+You can share the block explorer link to provide proof of the transaction.

-Search the transaction hash or sending/receiving address on the correct block explorer for that network
+Search for the transaction hash or the sending/receiving address on the correct block explorer

-The asset was sent to the correct address (check this against the address shown for the asset in your Coinbase account because the deposit address for each asset is different)
+Confirm the asset was sent to the correct address in your Coinbase account

 Enter the address on Etherscan.io.